 Bagley Strategic Advisors LLC is a U.S.-based boutique management consulting firm advising globally on issues spanning the private, public, and nonprofit sectors.
 Our distinguished team brings decades of expertise to bear on each client consultation to optimize firms’ intangible asset management through a dynamic, multidisciplinary systems approach.
 Whether large or small, we work with companies to develop the legal astuteness of their business teams, and the strategic astuteness of their legal teams, to maximize the realizable value of firm resources.
 BSA’s founder and CEO is former Harvard and Yale Professor Constance E. Bagley, a noted expert in corporate governance, entrepreneurship, business ethics, and strategic compliance management.
 She is a former corporate securities partner at Bingham McCutchen LLP and served on the National Adjudicatory Council of the Financial Industry Regulatory Authority

-Constance E. Bagley is Founder & CEO of Bagley Strategic Advisors LLC and a Senior Research Fellow at Yale University where she was previously Professor in the Practice of Law and Management at Yale School of Management and a Senior Research Scholar at Yale Law School.
+Constance E. Bagley is Founder & CEO of Bagley Strategic Advisors LLC and a guest professor at Copenhagen Business School.
+She was previously Professor in the Practice of Law and Management at Yale School of Management and a Senior Research Scholar at Yale Law School.
 Prior to joining the Yale faculty, she was an Associate Professor of Business Administration at Harvard Business School, Senior Lecturer in Law and Management at Stanford Graduate School of Business, a member of the faculty of the Young Presidents Organization University for Presidents in Hong Kong and the Czech Republic, and a Partner at Bingham McCutchen LLP.
 Professor Bagley served on the Steering Committee of the Yale Senior Women Faculty Forum and the National Adjudicatory Council of the Financial Industry Regulatory Authority.